 Jessica joined The Challenge at the beginning of September after working as Head of Communications (Education and Student Affairs) at University College London.
 Before that, she spent her career as a journalist at The Guardian for more than eight years as Education Correspondent and a News Editor.
 She's passionate about languages and speaks French and Italian having lived in Milan and Aix-en-Provence for her degree.
 She helped start up the Education Media Centre, a small charity that pairs academics with journalists to improve news coverage of education issues.

 Head of NCS Delivery Operations

 Rachel joined The Challenge in 2011 and is responsible for leading the Programmes, Staffing and Curriculum departments in the operational set up and delivery of our NCS programme.
 Rachel has worked in a number of different roles within the organisation ranging from a front line leader working directly with young people to managing the strategic direction of the organisation's NCS delivery.
 Rachel has previously worked with two youth and community charities, Depaul UK and UnLtd, with a focus on communications, marketing and PR.

 Rachel has a first class honours degree from Goldsmiths College, University of London, in Anthropology and Communications.

 Head of Innovation

-Dominique heads up the Systems department, which is responsible for creating scalable tools in Salesforce to support all operational aspects of the organisation.
+Dominique heads up the Innovation department, which is responsible for providing a business analysis and project management function in support of the other NCS departments.

 She has worked for The Challenge since 2011, when she joined the Central Operations team as an intern.
 Until August 2016 she was the Senior Projects Manager in the Systems team, overseeing the delivery of 20+ new Salesforce systems.